AltaRock Energy: Blue Mountain

 Opened in 2009, the under-performing Blue Mountain Faulkner 1 Geothermal Power Plant in the Black Rock Desert of Nevada was one of under 1,000 traditional geothermal energy sites remaining in the world in 2014.
 AltaRock Energy was originally hired by EIG Global Energy Partners in 2014 to help bring the site up to full capacity with its technology.
 In order to bring capacity at the site up to 50 megawatts, the company plans to first use hydroshearing possibly followed by drilling.
 Hydroshearing, a technology developed by AltaRock to improve the performance of existing geothermal wells, involves pumping cold water and particulate materials into an underground reservoir in order to block parts of the well and allow small cracks to form.
-The injected materials then degrade, allowing the new cracks to open up, which allow added water to flow and be used to generate steam, and thus energy.
+The injected materials then degrade, allowing the new fractures to open up, which allow added water to flow and be used to generate steam, and thus energy.
 The Blue Mountain acquisition will test the viability of AltaRock's business model, which relies on raising revenue from upgrading existing geothermal sites in order to finance new EGS sites in the future.
 The company operated the site until 2025, when it was acquired by Ormat Technologies.